 (3) If the goods subject to retention of title are combined or mixed with other items within the meaning of §§ 947; 948 of the German Civil Code, the supplier shall acquire a share in the value of the goods subject to retention of title in proportion to the value of the goods subject to retention of title.

 value of the reserved goods, the supplier shall acquire co-ownership of the resulting intermediate and end products.
-If the Purchaser acquires sole ownership of the new item when processing the reserved goods with other items in accordance with Section 950 of the German Civil Code, the contracting parties agree that the Purchaser shall grant the Supplier co-ownership of the new item in proportion to the value of the reserved goods.
-In all cases, the Purchaser shall store the new item free of charge for the Supplier.
+If the Purchaser acquires sole ownership of the new item when processing the reserved goods in accordance with § 950 BGB (German Civil Code) with other items, the contracting parties agree that the Purchaser shall grant the Supplier co-ownership of the new item in proportion to the value of the reserved goods.
+In all cases, the Purchaser shall store the new item free of charge for the Supplier. free of charge for the supplier.
 The rules for resale according to paragraph (2) shall apply accordingly in the amount of the proportionate value of the reserved goods.

 (4) The Purchaser shall inform the Supplier without delay of any compulsory enforcement measures by third parties against the reserved goods or the claims assigned in advance, handing over the documents necessary for an intervention.

 (5) The Supplier undertakes to release the securities to which it is entitled in accordance with the above provisions at its discretion at the request of the Purchaser to the extent that the value exceeds the claims to be secured by 20%.